 Search Engine crawlers can’t login or register as users on your page, so any link that directs your readers to sign up for something, register or login should be nofollow.

 Already have the hang of follow and nofollow links?
-Take your SEO skills to the next level with our in-depth SEO guide for Travel Bloggers.
+Take your SEO skills to the next level by going beyond the basics in SEO.

 So, where does this index and noindex I defined earlier come into play?
 You can combine these with your follow or nofollow links for different types of sites or pages.

 This is your standard setup and should be used for almost all your posts or pages.
 This means you want page crawlers to crawl your site, indexing them to show up in web search and you want your authority to transfer with the links.